 The Company advises that pursuant to the hearing held on November 22, 2019, the Court granted the Company a Stay Extension Order to extend the relief granted under the previous order November 22, 2019 to January 29, 2020

-The Company has reached a settlement on our two largest claims Green Sage Merchant Bank and Trek Global.
-Both Claimants have been resolved and both have agreed to support a Plan of Arrangement so that The Company can successfully exit the CCAA process.

-Ascent prepared and presented a Plan of Arrangement to the judge on November 22, 2019.
-The judge signed an order for a December 12, 2019 Creditor Meeting and a December 19, 2019 Sanction Meeting.
+The Company held a Creditor Meeting on December 12 with the result of Creditor approval of the Plan of Arrangement.
+Voting in support of the Plan of Arrangement satisfied the requirement for 50% of the number of claims and 2/3’s of the value of the claims in support.
+On December 19 at the Sanction Meeting, the court approved and signed a final order of approval for the Plan of Arrangement.
+A wire transfer of the funds was approved on December 19 to the court appointed monitor for distribution to the claimants in accordance with Plan of Arrangement.

-Supportive results from these two meetings will allow Ascent to exit CCAA.
+The supportive results from these two meetings will allow Ascent to exit CCAA.
 This is one important consideration affecting the timeline for resumption in trading of the company’s stock.
+A second important consideration is the completion of the financials and audit for Ascent.
+Work has begun immediately on this effort.

 Provide a general overview and discussion of the activities of management.

-Management continues to be focused on transitional matters, cost control, regulatory responses, CCAA negotiations and Business Plan preparations.
+Management continues to be focused on transitional matters, cost control, regulatory responses, Business Plan preparations and potential merger opportunities.

 In the United States, management has been reviewing operations with a focus on a THC and hemp CBD business based in Nevada.